 - A shopper makes a request to start the buying process.

-- BlueSnap sends the request to the bank for a “capture”—like an authorization for a credit card.
+- BlueSnap sends a payment request to the bank like an authorization for a credit card.

 - The bank validates the shopper’s identity and account information.